layilin/SP23-33852/_texts/full-text.md

 [^f56n2]: Albion, a name of ancient Celtic origin for Britain or England.
 The term may also derive from the Latin word for white (*albus*) and refer to the white cliffs of Dover.

-[^f56n3]: Refers either to the black rat (*Rattus rattus*) or the brown rat (*Rattus norvegicus*), two Old World species of rats that arrived in the Caribbean with colonization and are now considered invasive species.
+[^f56n3]: Refers either to the black rat (*Rattus rattus*) or the brown rat (*Rattus norvegicus*), two species of rats that arrived in the Caribbean from Europe and are now considered invasive species.
 There also was a rat known as the Nevis rice rat (*Pennatomys nivalis*) that was native to Nevis, St. Kitts, and St. Eustatius, but there are no definitive reports of its existence from the colonial era.
 The Nevis rice rat is now considered extinct.
 This line of the poem also relates to one of the most famous and perhaps apocryphal stories about the reception and publication of *The Sugar-Cane*.
 In his *Life of Johnson*, James Boswell recalls a reading of a manuscript draft of the poem that took place at the home of painter Sir Joshua Reynolds.
 The line, "Now, Muse, let's sing of *rats*," is supposed to have caused the audience to burst into laughter.
 In response, Grainger deleted the word "rats" from the poem and replaced it with "whisker'd vermine-race" (Irlam 390-391).

 [^f56n4]: Castore Durante da Gualdo (1529-1590), botanist and physician to the Popes Gregory XIII and Sixtus V. Author of *Herbaria nuovo* (1585) and *Il tesoro della sanità* (1586).

 [^f56n5]: Grainger may have been referring to a passage from Hans Sloane's *A Voyage to the Islands Madera, Barbados, Nieves, S. Christophers and Jamaica* (1707, 1725) that reads, "Rats are likewise sold by the dozen, and when they have been bred amongst the Sugar-Canes, are thought by some discerning people very delicious Victuals" (1.xx).
 Sloane seems to imply that all Jamaicans, and not just the enslaved, ate rats.
+These may not have been black and brown rats from Europe, however, but Jamaican rice rats (*Oryzomys antillarum*), which are now considered extinct.

 ---